 Balance sheet

-Balance sheet (also known as the statement of financial position) is a financial statement that shows the assets, liabilities and owner’s equity of a business at a particular date.
+The balance sheet (also known as the statement of financial position) is a financial statement that shows the assets, liabilities, and owner’s equity of a business at a particular date.
 The main purpose of preparing a balance sheet is to disclose the financial position of a business enterprise at a given date.
 While the balance sheet can be prepared at any time, it is mostly prepared at the end of the accounting period.

-Most of the information about assets, liabilities and owners equity items are obtained from the adjusted trial balance of the company.
-However, retained earnings, a part of owners’ equity section, is provided by the statement of retained earnings.
+Most of the information about assets, liabilities, and owners’ equity items is obtained from the adjusted trial balance of the company.
+However, retained earnings, a part of the owners’ equity section, is provided by the statement of retained earnings.

 Sections of the balance sheet

-We can broadly divide a balance sheet into three sections – assets section, liabilities section and owners equity section.
+We can broadly divide a balance sheet into three sections: the assets section, the liabilities section, and the owners’ equity section.
 Each of these sections is briefly discussed below:

 Assets section

 In this section all the resources (i.e., assets) of the business are listed.
-In balance sheet, assets having similar characteristics are grouped together.
+In the balance sheet, assets having similar characteristics are grouped together.
 The mostly adopted approach is to divide assets into current assets and non-current assets.
 Current assets include cash and all assets that can be converted into cash or are expected to be consumed within a short period of time – usually one year.
-Examples of current assets include cash, cash equivalents, accounts receivables, prepaid expenses or advance payments, short-term investments and inventories.
+Examples of current assets include cash, cash equivalents, accounts receivable, prepaid expenses, advance payments, short-term investments, and inventories.

 Liabilities section

-When balance sheet is prepared, the liabilities section is presented first and owners’ equity section is presented later.
+When the balance sheet is prepared, the liabilities section is presented first and the owners’ equity section is presented later.

 Format of the balance sheet

-There are two formats of presenting assets, liabilities and owners’ equity in the balance sheet – account format and report format.
+There are two formats of presenting assets, liabilities, and owners’ equity in the balance sheet: the account format and the report format.
 In account format, the balance sheet is divided into left and right sides like a T account.
-The assets are listed on the left hand side whereas both liabilities and owners’ equity are listed on the right hand side of the balance sheet.
-If all the elements of the balance sheet are correctly listed, the total of asset side (i.e., left side) must be equal to the total of liabilities and owners’ equity side (i.e., right side).
+The assets are listed on the left-hand side, whereas both liabilities and owners’ equity are listed on the right-hand side of the balance sheet.
+If all the elements of the balance sheet are correctly listed, the total of the asset side (i.e., the left side) must be equal to the total of liabilities and the owners’ equity side (i.e., the right side).

-In report format, the balance sheet elements are presented vertically i.e., assets section is presented at the top and liabilities and owners equity sections are presented below the assets section.
+In report format, the balance sheet elements are presented vertically, i.e., the assets section is presented at the top, and the liabilities and owners equity sections are presented below the assets section.

 Example

-Using the information from adjusted trial balance given on this page and statement of retained earnings given on this page, we can prepare the balance sheet of Business Consulting Company as follows:
+Using the information from the adjusted trial balance given on this page and the statement of retained earnings given on this page, we can prepare the balance sheet of Business Consulting Company as follows:

 Account format: